← Back to blog

 How This Appears in SQE1 Questions

 SQE1 questions typically present a statute that is ambiguous on its face and ask how courts should interpret it.
-This is a classic SQE1 trap where the principle of legality can reverse the normal approach.
+This is a common SQE1 pitfall where the principle of legality can reverse the normal approach.
 The question tests whether you apply the appropriate interpretive tool for the situation.

 Example scenario: A statute empowers a minister to "take such steps as the minister considers appropriate" to implement a policy.
 The minister uses this power to ban a religious group from operating.
 The group claims the power does not extend to such measures because they infringe freedom of religion, a fundamental right.